breatheco-de/content/src/content/how-to/Regex-Negative-Lookahead.md

 Here is the explanation:

-•	“/”: Delimitates the regular expression beginning .
+•	“/”: Delimitates the regular expression beginning.

 •	“apple”: Matches with the word “apple”